APogue/APogue.github.io/pages/projects.md

 ### Controlled Comparison

-Disparities are analyzed while controlling for:
+Disparities are analyzed through correlation and controlled comparison across:

 - Incident severity *(scale of harm or disruption involved)*
 - Media visibility *(extent and reach of coverage)*
-- Policy violations *(whether formal rules were cited or enforced)*
+- Policy violations *(whether formal rules were clearly broken)*
-- Temporal factors *(time between incident and administrative response)*

-This approach helps separate correlation from potential bias.
+This approach helps separate correlation from potential bias by controlling for key explanatory factors.
+It also allows us to test whether these same factors predict responses in other group or incident contexts.

+### Controlled Comparison

+The framework tests whether differences in institutional responses persist once incident factors (severity, visibility, and policy violations) are *controlled.* Group identity is the main variable of interest: if responses differ across groups despite comparable incidents, that indicates bias.
+The framework can also hold identity constant to test whether other factors, such as media visibility, correlate with responses.
+Ultimately, the goal is to see whether these other factors or group identity best predicts institutional outcomes

 ### Transparency and Auditability